 The involvement of BID property owners and business owners is crucial to its success, and to the success of the district.
 Members may serve on a committee (Marketing, Streetscape Project, Overlay Study, etc.) or on the Board of Directors.

 The BID Board meetings take place on the third Wednesdays of the month and are held the Westin Colonnade Hotel.
+The next BID Board of Directors meeting will be held on Tuesday, December 16th at 6:30 PM at the Westin Colonnade Hotel.
 Please check back for the dates for 2015 BID board meetings.

 The BID’s Board of Directors is made up of:

 1 property/business owner

 1 resident advisor